Director of the Midwest Conservatory of Music

 Music Director of the Midwest Philharmonic Orchestra

-He is a good-standing member of the American String Teachers Association (ASTA) and is a founder of the Midwest Conservatory of Music and Midwest Philharmonic Orchestra.
+Matsunaga is a member of the American String Teachers Association and is recently appointed adjunct faculty position at Elmhurst College as a Director of Orchestra.

 He lives with his oboist wife, Naomi, and three little children, Eddie, Cece and Felix.